lukemorton/lukemorton.co.uk/src/content/articles/2019-12-31-an-introduction-to-trunk-based-development.md

   - Trunk-based development
 ---

-# An introduction to trunk-based development
+# Introduction to trunk-based development

 Introducing trunk-based development and it's relationship to the widely used practice continuous integration.
 If you do continuous integration, you should be doing trunk-based development.